polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 - **Part 1** deals with character creation and character details, as well as a primer on important aspects of the game (how to make ability checks, etc.)
-- **Part 2** covers rules related to playing the game, combat, and magic.
+- **Part 2** covers rules related to playing the game, combat, and powers.

 Throughout this book the rules address you, the player or the storyteller.
 The book will occassionally refer to any character or creature taking an action with